websanco/liferay-learn/docs/dxp/7.x/en/using-search/search-pages-and-widgets/search-results/understanding-low-level-search-options.md

    Choose _Match_ under Filter Query Type.

-   Since you’re overriding the default query to search an alternate index, there’s nothing in the query by default.
-Any query clauses you wish to be sent to the search engine must be added manually using [Custom Filter](./filtering-search-results.m) widget(s).
+   Since you’re overriding the default query to search an alternate index, there's nothing in the query by default.
+Any query clauses you want sent to the search engine must be added manually using [Custom Filter](./filtering-search-results.md) widget(s).

 If you’re following the example here to search *liferay-0*, search for *dynamic* in the search bar.
-You’ll see results like this:
+You'll see results like this:

 ![Example of results from low level search.](./understanding-low-level-search-options/images/03.png)